IzakCancino/number-system-generator/README.md

 ## 📌 Characteristics

--   **🧬 Generator:** Gives you the ability to select a base (_a positive integer_) for the numeric system, and based on it you can input a character to represent each digit, these can be **ANY** valid Unicode character, like a letter, a number, an emoji, or a special character.
+-   **🧬 Generator:** Gives you the ability to select a base (_a positive integer_) for the number system, and based on it you can input a character to represent each digit, these can be **ANY** valid Unicode character, like a letter, a number, an emoji, or a special character.

--   **🧮 Calculator:** Based on the previously generated numeric system, you can make conversions from decimal to your own system, and from your own system to decimal.
+-   **🧮 Calculator:** Based on the previously generated number system, you can make conversions from decimal to your own system, and from your own system to decimal.

--   **🧠 How it works?:** There is a section to learn how numeric system works (_bases, digits, conversions, ..._), and a little about how the site code works.
+-   **🧠 How it works?:** There is a section to learn how number system works (_bases, digits, conversions, ..._), and a little about how the site code works.

 <!-- ## 💻 Technical characteristics